forenablers/forenablers.github.io/src/pages/hackathon-availability/index.md

 Very soon we understood that proper solution must take the user's preferences into account.
 We need to know the original intention of the user in order to say 'Hey, go and park here, this is the best parking spot that suits you'.
 The intention is a key here.
 The user wanted to park somewhere else, but could not.
 We think it is important information.
 If people can not park there, we should adjust the recommendation and do not send others there.

-Now, if we start collecting the users feedback, we will greatly improve the accurracy and solve the issues caused by the edge cases.
+Now, if we start collecting the users' feedback, we will greatly improve the accuracy and solve the issues caused by the edge cases.
 Is there a free spot next to you?
 This would confirm that our prediction is correct, otherwise we adjust it.
 Was it easy to find parking lot here?
 If we predicted "easy to moderate" and the user says "hard" - we need to adjust our model.
 Was it convenient to park here or you would rather park somewhere else?
 Having the preferences and feedback we can recommend 'best matches' and the user does not need to waste time checking how many parking spots are available and then checking Google Maps to see the occupancy of an area and/or how to get to the desired location from parking place.

 ### Solution